Skip to Main Content

 For this example, let's assume you are researching students' math grades, possibly focusing on students' grades on homework and test.
 What Descriptors should you use to search for this topic?

-• Click on Thesaurus (located in the top blue bar)
+• Click on Subjects Authority (located in the left-hand menu under Research Tools)

-• Enter your keyword in the Browsing ERIC - Thesaurus search box
+• Enter your keyword in the Search for terms in ERIC -- Thesaurus search box

 • Click on Relevancy Ranked